 The History of Cryptography

-The history of cryptography goes back to way beyond the advent of the computer – or any machine, for that matter.
+The history of cryptography goes back way beyond the advent of the computer – or any machine, for that matter.

 Clay tablets from Mesopotamia, from around 1500 BC, show signs of encryption being used to protect information.
 The tablets record a craftsman’s formula for pottery glaze.
 It is believed the tablets were encrypted to protect the potter’s formula from being stolen for commercial reasons.